At the start of 2020, you most likely had some big financial goals or plans.

 Final Word on Part-Time Jobs

-I can honestly say I have never worked a part-time job since I landed my career as a teacher – as far as clocking in and out goes.
+I can honestly say I have never worked a part-time job since I landed my career as a teacher – as far as clocking in and out goes, but I also did not have any of the above options.

 However, I have hustled and worked for family businesses, my own personal side hustles, and teaching summer school.
 So in a sense – I was working a part time job.